5 Health Benefits of Drinking Green Tea was first published in June 2016 and updated in June 2019.

 As well as improving brain function in the short term, studies show that some properties in green tea can have protective effects on brain cells.
 This could reduce the risk of illness later on in life.
 As there’s a history of Alzheimer’s in my family, I was pleased I’d already been drinking it for a number of years when I discovered this information.

 We have two types of cholesterol – HDL and LDL.
 HDL is good and LDL is bad.
 Studies suggest that antioxidants found in green tea can significantly reduce the bad ‘LDL’ cholesterol levels.
-This means drinking green tea can also reduce the risk of coronary heart disease.
+Which in turn, means a reduced risk of coronary heart disease.
 By drinking 5 cups a day and reducing our bad cholesterol, the risk of dying from heart attacks and strokes can be reduced by up to 26%.

 Reducing Signs of Ageing